tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 Scan is very much like the ```reduce``` function on Array in that it applies an accumulator function to the elements coming through the Observable, except instead of just outputting a single value (as ```reduce``` does), it emits a stream of the running accumulation (in this case, the sum so far).
 Thus, we use the ```last``` function to finally produce an Observable with the final value.

 There are also functions for combining Observable streams.
-For example, ```flatMap``` gives us a way to take, for every element of a stream, a whole other stream, but flattened (or projected) together with the parent stream.
+For example, ```mergeMap``` gives us a way to take, for every element of a stream, a whole other stream, but flattened (or projected) together with the parent stream.
 The following enumerates all the row/column indices of cells in a spreadsheet:

 ```javascript
 const